codesleeps/AI-Summarizer/README.md

        ```
        npm run dev
        ```
-       You will see
+       You will see: output below, then click this link to open App on your device
        ```
        Local: http//localhost:(your local host port)
        ```

-       Click this link to open App on your device

        Paste in a url hit the enter and wait for a result to be proccessed (this will take a several seconds depending on connection as speed varies)
 ##  Enjoy!